riggskevinp/InvertedPendulum/README.md

 Eigen + Cuda, visual starts between 30 seconds and a minute for inputs between 10,000 and 50,000

 Final note, transferring all the calculations to a gpu device might be faster than a hybrid approach.
 For instance the entire trajectory could be vectorized which would reduce the data transfer.

+### Next steps, 2.0
+- [] Allow runtime modification of playback speed, currently set at compile time
+- [] Calculate K at Runtime using Eigen and Cuda.
+Currently hitting unknown problems, result is just wrong.
+Probably an issue with the implemented calculation.
+- [] Switch from LQR to dLQR
+- [] Make simulation dynamic and interactive
+- [] If there are multiple implementations of the same calculations, provide timing analysis
+- [] Reimplement all calculations to be done by gpu and time against hybrid and Eigen only
+- [] Possibly incorporate WASM and WASM hardware acceleration
+- [] Overall, clean everything up.
+It's pretty sloppy right now.